 - Don’t get hung up on the fact that I am using pancetta if you can’t find it.
 Use thickly cut decent quality bacon instead.

-- Use real Parmesan cheese, which you have to grate yourself.
-It costs a bit more but you get good value for your money because the flavour is incredible.
+- Use real Parmesan cheese which you have to grate yourself, or grana padano.
+It costs a bit more but you get good value for your money because the flavour of freshly grated cheese is incredible.
 And you will need much less to be satisfied.

 - Do not overcook pasta.
-I know every recipe says it but non-Italians horribly overcook their pasta, it really should be cooked al dente.
+I know every recipe says it but non-Italians have the tendency to horribly overcook their pasta.
+You should cook pasta al dente.
 So when you bite into it, it should not taste like noodles from your grandma’s Chicken Noodle Soup but have a bit of firmness to it.

-- Finally, it deserves mentioning that Italian food has a bad rep for being unhealthy.
-Unfortunately, it’s only the case for Italian cuisine outside of Italy.
-This recipe only uses 100 g/ ½ cup of pancetta and 125 g/ ½ cup of mozzarella for the ENTIRE recipe that can feed 4-6 people!!
+- Finally, it deserves mentioning that Italian food has a bad reputation for being big on calories.
+Truth is, it’s only the case for Italian cuisine outside of Italy.
+This recipe only uses 100 g/ ½ cup of pancetta and 125 g/ ½ cup of mozzarella for the ENTIRE recipe that can feed 4 people!!
 Not too bad at all!

 For the nights when you have spare time and feel more ambitious, add my Bruschetta recipe to start your dinner and roasted Parmesan broccoli to serve on the side.